josephpendleton/avertr/README.md

 )
 ```

-Instead of manually specifying the 8760 (or 8784) vector, as above,
+Instead of manually specifying the 8760 (or 8784) vector, you can use
-`generate_reduction()` can be used to it based on renewable energy or
+`generate_reduction()` to generate it based on renewable energy and/or
 energy efficiency projects.

 ``` r